Asian Slaw

 Instructions

-- Combine the dressing ingredients in a sealed jar and shake until combined.
+- Combine the dressing ingredients in a jar, seal, and shake until combined.
 Chill in the fridge while making the rest of the salad.

-- Toast the almonds at 350°F for about 5-10 minutes until lightly browned.
+- Toast the almonds on a sheet pan at 350°F for about 5-10 minutes until lightly browned, shaking occasionally.
 Watch closely so they don’t burn.
+(If you are using raw sunflower seeds, you can toast them too.)

-- Approximately 30 minutes before serving, combine the slaw ingredients and then toss with part of the dressing.
-Taste and then add more dressing, as needed.
+- Approximately 30 minutes before serving, combine the slaw ingredients and then toss with HALF of the dressing.
+Taste and then add more dressing or salt and pepper, as needed.
+Serve any extra dressing on the side.

 Easy and delicious